AndreyB12/PI-AF-SDK-Basic-Samples/README.md

 This repository provides self-contained and reproducible samples of basic operations using AF SDK.
 The aim is to provide an accessible hands-on experience with the PI AF SDK using code examples that are portable and easy to follow.

 Each example demonstrates a basic operation within the PI AF SDK.
 These examples present PI AF SDK as a set of basic "building blocks", rather than an entire "pre-packaged solution".
-The goal is to enable the user to learn the basic operations of PI AF SDK so they then have the tools to build more specific applications.
+The goal is to enable the user to learn the basic operations of PI AF SDK so they then have the tools to build more specific applications and a foundation to learn more advanced PI AF SDK concepts.

 ## Solution contents